KarlaPrz02/Kateroo/README.md

 - ``disableSlimeBounce`` - This setting allows you to disable the slime bouncing when player walks on slime.

-## Dependencies:
+## Dependency

+> [!IMPORTANT]
-This mod requires ModMenu and Cloth Config to work and configure it.
-Please visit https://github.com/TerraformersMC/ModMenu and https://github.com/shedaniel/cloth-config for download them.
+> This mod needs ModMenu and Cloth-Config to work.
+- Please visit https://github.com/TerraformersMC/ModMenu and https://github.com/shedaniel/cloth-config for download them.

 ## Credits: